 Francis Karam is Of Counsel to Robbins Geller Rudman & Dowd LLP and is based in the Firm’s Melville office.
-Frank is a trial lawyer with 30 years of experience.
+Frank is a trial lawyer with more than 30 years of experience.
 His practice focuses on complex class action litigation involving shareholders’ rights and securities fraud.
 He also represents a number of landowners and royalty owners in litigation against large energy companies.
 He has tried complex cases involving investment fraud and commercial fraud, both on the plaintiff and defense side, and has argued numerous appeals in state and federal courts.
 Throughout his career, Frank has tried more than 100 cases to verdict.
 He was named in “Who’s Who” for Securities Lawyers in 2015 by Corporate Governance Magazine.

 Frank was co-lead counsel in In re Fannie Mae Securities Litigation, and is also a member of the Plaintiffs’ Executive Committee in the MF Global class action on behalf of former MF Global commodities customers.
 He is the lead trial lawyer in a class action on behalf of natural gas royalty owners against Chesapeake Corp.
 In 2014 he also achieved a successful high six figure settlement in a commercial case involving the loss of a business.